GlyTwin: Enhancing Digital Twin for Glucose Control in Type 1 Diabetes using Patient-Centric Counterfactual Treatments

 I am Asiful Arefeen, PhD student in the Biomedical Informatics program at Arizona State University (ASU).
 I am working as a graduate research assistant at the Embedded Machine Intelligence Lab (EMIL) led by Dr Hassan Ghasemzadeh.
+I worked as an AI and Computer Vision intern at Idaho National Laboratory in Summer 2026.

 Before ASU, I started my PhD in Computer Science at Washington State University (WSU) in 2020 but got transferred after a year.
 Prior to WSU, I completed my undergrad from Bangladesh University of Engineering and Technology (BUET) back in 2019.